 However, billboards and print advertising can be especially helpful in cities with a lot of fitness clubs as there is less space on digital channels for every club to stand out.

-Clubs that operate in cities that don’t have a lot of fitness clubs should try and be as present as possible in digital marketing channels like Google and social media.
+Clubs that operate in cities that don’t have a lot of fitness facilities should try and be as present as possible in digital marketing channels like Google and social media.

 Affiliate marketing is when you set up a process for people outside of your club to refer other people who might be interested in a gym membership to join your gym.